mytnguyen26/METCS777-GenAIForTheme/README.md

 Make sure to create your own `experiment.yaml` file with all the paths configured (refer to option 1 for example)

 Finally, in your terminal, run the following command to set up the accelerate config to train.
-It will ask you smoe questions to correctly configure the training.
+It will ask you some questions to correctly configure the training.

 ```bash
 accelerate config